Amjad50/Emerald/README.md

 I'm using GRUB using a bootloader like GRUB.

 GRUB and probably other bootloaders, will setup protected-mode (32bit) and then pass execution to the kernel starting in [`kernel/src/boot.S`].
-> Note here, since we have moved to multiboot2 in #2, we can directly start in 64bit with EFI, but right now
+> Note here, since we have moved to multiboot2 in [#2], we can directly start in 64bit with EFI, but right now
-> since we already have [`kernel/src/boot.S`] running in 32bit in boot, let's keep on that, so that we can support both BIOS and EFI.
+> since we already have [`kernel/src/boot.S`] running in 32bit in boot, let's keep on that, so that we can support both BIOS and EFI easily from
+> the same entry point.

 In the start of the kernel, we only do basic setup to switch to long-mode (64bit), this is done in assembly in [`kernel/src/boot.S`].
 After setting up long-mode, we jump to rust code, and start executing the `kernel_main` function.